Onyx-Protocol/Onyx/docs/protocol/papers/whitepaper.md

 [/sidenote]

-A consensus program specifies a set of N public keys and uses the `CHECKMULTISIG` and `BLOCKSIGHASH` instructions to confirm that the block witness includes M valid signatures on the block hash (where M and N are parameters of the algorithm).
+A consensus program specifies a set of N public keys and uses the `CHECKMULTISIG` and `BLOCKHASH` instructions to confirm that the block witness includes M valid signatures on the block hash (where M and N are parameters of the algorithm).

 Each public key corresponds to a block signer.
 Block signers should never sign two different blocks with the same height.
 As long as no more than 2M - N - 1 block signers violate this rule, the blockchain cannot be forked.